santaux/rand-orders/README.md

 ( For example, this model has 'amount' integer field) class Item < ActiveRecord::Base; end

+# Require rand-orders gem by adding this string to any .rb file:
+require 'rand'

 # Let's get some records ordered randomly:
 Item.random